-There were no changes of assumptions or inputs that affected measurement of the total pension liability during the measurement period.
+There were changes of assumptions or inputs that affected measurement of the total pension liability during the measurement period.
+New mortality assumptions were reflected in 2017.

 B. BUDGETARY DATA

 The County follows these procedures in establishing budgetary data reflected in these financial statements: